-Summer is usually our chance to kick back and relax but the COVID-19 pandemic has caused many of us to cancel plans, parties and vacations.
+Summer is usually our chance to kick back and relax but the pandemic has caused many of us to cancel plans, parties and vacations.
 As we search for new ways to make the most of summer, it’s important to be mindful of the health issues that summer can cause for our pets.
 Whether it’s thunderstorms or a socially-distanced camping trip, routine changes can cause stress or anxiousness in cats and dogs.
 But, you can follow these simple tips to enjoy a stress-free summer with your best buddy!

 1. Keep Pets Calming During Thunderstorms

 Between the loud noises and bright lights, Fourth of July fireworks are among the most stressful events of the summer for pets.
-But, the COVID-19 pandemic has led to the cancellation of July 4th celebrations and given pet parents one less thing to worry about.
+But, the pandemic has led to the cancellation of July 4th celebrations and given pet parents one less thing to worry about.
 However, thunderstorms can also be a frequent source of stress for pets and lead to unwanted behaviors like excessive vocalization, inappropriate elimination, pacing, and hiding.
 Here are a few ways to help your pets remain calm during storms.

 - Provide a quiet, comfortable space where they can feel safe.